lastowl/OnlyT/OnlyT.Avalonia/README.md

 # OnlyT.Avalonia - Cross-Platform Version

+> This is part of the [OnlyT fork](https://github.com/lastowl/OnlyT) which extends the original with cross-platform support and additional features.

 This is the cross-platform version of OnlyT Meeting Timer built with Avalonia UI.
 It supports Windows, macOS, and Linux while the original OnlyT project remains a Windows-only WPF application.

 ## Project Structure